 We tested two popular brands on the market, Caesarstone and Quantum Quartz, and they both performed the same.
 There were some scratch marks following our abrasion test but they weren't very visible and barely any marks were left following our cutting resistance test.
 It resists heat damage and staining but is prone to chipping – in our impact test the edge chipped off.
 You may be able to repair chips and cracks but you'll need to contact the manufacturer.

 Solid surfacing (Corian) benchtop

 If you're looking for versatility and durability, a solid surfacing (Corian) benchtop is worth considering.
 Solid surfacing is an acrylic resin with a filler of alumina.
 These materials give strength and fire retardants properties.
 Solid surfacing gives you the possibility to mould your kitchen sink in the same seamless piece as your benchtop, and it's ideal if you have a large benchtop or island.

 With no cracks or crevices to trap food and dirt, it's also a hygienic option.
 Corian is waterproof and UV resistant so it's also an option if you have an outdoor entertaining area.
 It's also translucent, so you can backlight Corian to create a stunning feature.
-It's starting price is around $400 per lineal meter.
+Its starting price is around $400 per linear metre.